udacity/nd325-c1-implementing-privacy-in-software-applications/lesson-2-name-of-lesson/demos/README.md

 Up top here we have a simple User class, that has the name of the user, their email address and their user ID

 #### Point to `UserStore.create_tables` method
-And here we have a simple user store.
-You'll see that this is where we create our table.
+And here we have our simple user store.
+You'll see that this is where we create our `users` table.
 If we wanted to create more tables, we could add them and their schemas here.

 #### Scroll down to the implemented methods